 These provide a means for managing files, including

 .q files.
-Files are created by selecting a module and picking New > File… from the main or context menus and typing the name of the file path.
-When the module is loaded the named file path is created relative to the workspace path for that user.
+Files are created by selecting a repository, module or folder and picking New > File… from the context menu and typing the name of the file path.
+When the repository is loaded the named file path is created relative to the workspace path for that user.
 The file will contain the contents entered using the Text Editor.

 This example repository contains several modules (e.g.

 .analysis module, we can see function (light brown icons) and data (light green icons) artifacts.
 Data artifacts become available as variables when the workspace is loaded.

 PLANETS become populated with data on load.

 .analysis.hailstoneSequence has been entered with a variable into the Scratchpad.